Neutrino emission from dark matter annihilation/decay in light of cosmic $e^{\pm}$ and $\bar{p}$ data: Summary

 \section{Summary}

 Based on the MCMC code developed in Paper I, we further study the properties of DM models which may connect with the recent CR lepton excesses, after incorporating the hadronic branching ratio and the constraint from PAMELA $\bar{p}/p$ data.
 Our global fitting results show that DM with annihilation or decay channels dominantly to the combination of $\tau^+\tau^-$ and $\mu^+\mu^-$ can well describe the electron and/or positron data measured by PAMELA, Fermi-LAT and HESS.
+The mass of DM is about $2$ TeV for annihilation (or $4$ TeV for decay) is also consistent with other works taking into account the difference of final states \cite{Bergstrom:2009fa,Meade:2009iu}.
 The $\bar{p}/p$ data from PAMELA limit the branching ratio to quark pairs to be less than $5\%$.
 This conclusion is qualitatively consistent with the previous studies \cite{Cirelli:2008pk,Yin:2008bs, Donato:2008jk}, but should be regarded as the first quantitative result based on the global fitting method.

-We then calculate the neutrino fluxes from the DM annihilation or decay according to the MCMC fitting parameters.Due to the $\gamma$-ray constraint on the DM profile, Our expected neutrino flux for DM annihilation scenario is smaller than that in the previous works where the NFW profile is priorly adopted.
+We then calculate the neutrino fluxes from the DM annihilation or decay according to the MCMC fitting parameters.
+Due to the $\gamma$-ray constraint on the DM profile, Our expected neutrino flux for DM annihilation scenario is smaller than that in the previous works where the NFW profile is priorly adopted.
 However, as we have shown in Ref. \cite{Bi:2009am} and Paper I, the NFW profile will be strongly constrained by the diffuse $\gamma$-rays from the GC ridge observed by HESS \cite{Aharonian:2006au} for DM annihilation scenario.
 The derived $2\sigma$ upper limit of the slope of DM central profile is $\sim 0.5$ in the MCMC study, which is much smaller than the NFW profile with $\gamma=1$.
 Although smaller, the neutrino flux still could be detected by the forth-coming detector such as IceCube.
 However, a careful analysis about the angular distribution and spectral distribution is necessary to separate the DM-induced signal from the high atmospheric background.
 For DM decay scenario the constraint from $\gamma$-rays is weaker, and the differences of the neutrino flux between this work and other works are smaller.